 At a Christian college, you will…

 In college, you’ll encounter all kinds of people and be exposed to different philosophies and beliefs.
 College is a great time to explore issues of identity and uncover more of who you are and what you want out of life.

 As a Christian, Scripture should be at the center of your life.
-God has spoken to us through His Word, and His Word tells us who He is, who we are, and how we are live our lives to grow in faith and enter the Kingdom of God.
+God has spoken to us through His Word, and His Word tells us who He is, who we are, and how we are to live our lives in the Kingdom of God.
 At a biblical university, you’ll learn how to read and interpret the Bible, not just for academic purposes, but in order to solidify your foundational beliefs, as well as nourish your spiritual life.

 In learning more about God and His will, you’ll discover gifts and abilities you have to serve God and His people.
 This may help guide you as you consider your future career path, your ministry involvement, your relationships, and your passions and goals.